josshhz11/Project-NTU-STARS/README.md

 ## How does this program work?

 This program works by using the Telegram API to periodically send out the number of class vacancies for the chosen module index to a Telegram channel using a Telegram bot.
-The retrieval of this class vacancies is done by automating the login to NTU STARS website, and selecting the module and the 'Change Index' option, which will lead us to the "Swap Index" page where we can find the class index that we want and their respective vacancies.
+The retrieval of this class vacancies is done by automating the login to NTU STARS website, and selecting the module and the 'Change Index' option, which will lead us to the 'Swap Index' page where we can find the class index that we want and their respective vacancies.

 This script requires the installation of numerous applications as well as python libraries.